01/18

 The exhibition is a site-specific development and variation of the 2019 exhibition Architecture Projects: Skeppsbron at ArkDes, the Swedish Centre for Architecture and Design in Stockholm.

-Size12 180 gross sqm
+Size12 180 sqm

 Year2021